sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ```
 ![task-meta.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/task-meta.png)

 To access the container's role credentials use the endpoint below.
-All the required environment variables should be set if metadata service is enabled.
+All the required environment variables should be set if the metadata service is enabled.
 If a permissive role has been attached to the container you can use that role to pivot or exfil data from the account.

 ```
  curl 169.254.170.2$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI